 The Level I Fieldwork Student Evaluation is the form used for assessment of and feedback on student performance during the Fieldwork I experiences.
 This form gives valuable information about performance, including professional behaviors.
-The site supervisor and/or the MSOT faculty liaison complete this form at midterm and at the end of the experience.
+The site supervisor and/or the MSOT faculty liaison complete this form at the end of the experience.
 If there are concerns on the form, the student meets with the AFWC to discuss a plan to address these concerns.
 The student's academic advisor may also be involved in addressing fieldwork issues.
-Students complete a Level I Fieldwork

-Student Evaluation of the Fieldwork Experience and discuss it with the site supervisor.
+Students complete a Level I Fieldwork Student Evaluation of the Fieldwork Experience.
 The MSOT faculty liaison reviews this form along with the AFWC.
 Further documentation of the learning experience and assessment of learning is reflected in the Level I Fieldwork assignments that students turn in to the assigned faculty instructors and the AFWC.